 RANSOM: Exploring the Edges of Appropriation

-Together, we aimed to create an exhibition of work that explores the concept, implications, questions and ramifications of appropriation.
+Together, in collaboration with For Freedoms, we aimed to create an exhibition of work that explores the concept, implications, questions and ramifications of appropriation.
 Artists chose to explore the theme via cultural appropriation, land and image appropriation, through language, heritage, style and labor.
 Collectively, we wrestled with who benefits or profits from appropriation, if, how, and when appropriation is harmful, what its consequences are and how that may differ across the landscape of personal, societal, and political identities.

 This show will strictly be a "not for sale show" meaning no artist or organization will profit from the work created for this exhibition.
 We feel strongly that this topic will be explored more honestly and more fully outside of the realm of capitalism.
 That being said, we wholly support artists making a living from their work - but the intent of this particular effort is to provoke thought, conversation, and dialogue only.